Gregory Poland

 Gregory A. Poland is an American physician and vaccinologist.
 He is the Mary Lowell Leary professor of medicine at the Mayo Clinic in Rochester, Minnesota, as well as the director of the Mayo Clinic's Vaccine Research Group.
 He is also the editor-in-chief of the medical journal Vaccine.

 Education

 Poland received his BA in biology from Illinois Wesleyan University in 1977 where he was a member of Sigma Pi fraternity.
 He received his MD from the Southern Illinois University School of Medicine in 1981.
+Poland also received an MA in theology from Westminster Theological Seminary.

 Research and activism

 Poland is known for researching the immunogenetics of responses to certain vaccines, including smallpox vaccines.
 He has also written about the negative impacts of the false claim that the MMR vaccine might cause autism, and is an outspoken advocate of mandatory influenza vaccination.
+After developing tinnitus after his COVID vaccination he has called for better safety studies.

 Department of Defense

 In 2007, Poland was named by President George W. Bush to be president of the Health Defense Board.
 This board answers to the Assistant Secretary of Defense for Health Affairs.
 Dr. Poland has also been president of the Armed Forces Epidemiological Board and worked for over ten years as a consultant to the department.